 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B), the Coast Guard finds that good cause exists for not publishing an NPRM.
-The permit application was not received in time to publish an NPRM followed by a final rule before the effective date.
+The Coast Guard did not receive an Application for Approval of Marine Event for this event with sufficient time to implement an NPRM, thereby making an NPRM impracticable and contrary to the public interest.
+A delay or cancellation of the fireworks display in order to accommodate a full notice and comment period would be contrary to the public interest.

 Under 5 U.S.C.
-553(d)(3), good cause exists for making this rule effective fewer than 30 days after publication in the Federal Register.
-Delaying this rule would be contrary to the public interest of ensuring the safety of spectators and vessels during this event and immediate action is necessary to prevent possible loss of life or property.
-The Coast Guard has not received any complaints or negative comments previously with regard to this event.
+553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
+Any delay encountered in this regulation's effective date would be impracticable and contrary to public interest since immediate action is needed to prevent traffic from transiting a portion of Bayville, NY and to protect the maritime public from the hazards associated with this fireworks event.